bingson/WinGolems/Readme.md

- Shift+Win+7             Mem: add selected text to the bottom of 7.txt Shift+Win+8             Mem: add selected text to the bottom of 8.txt Shift+Win+9             Mem: add selected text to the bottom of 9.txt Win+Mbutton             Mem: double click and paste contents of 0.txt at cursor position Ctrl+Alt+Mbutton        Mem: double click and paste contents of number entered at prompt Ctrl+Alt+0              Mem: overwrite 0.txt with selected text Ctrl+Alt+1              Mem: overwrite 1.txt with selected text Ctrl+Alt+2              Mem: overwrite 2.txt with selected text
+ Shift+Win+7             Mem: add selected text to the bottom of 7.txt Shift+Win+8             Mem: add selected text to the bottom of 8.txt Shift+Win+9             Mem: add selected text to the bottom of 9.txt Ctrl+Rbutton            Mem: double click and paste contents of 0.txt at cursor position Alt+Rbutton             Mem: double click and paste contents of number entered at prompt Ctrl+Alt+0              Mem: overwrite 0.txt with selected text Ctrl+Alt+1              Mem: overwrite 1.txt with selected text Ctrl+Alt+2              Mem: overwrite 2.txt with selected text